vladak/shield/README.md

 ## Setup in CircuitPython-less environment

+When debugging the issue, it occured to me that it will be much easier to debug with standard CPython than with CircuitPython.
+Luckily, the adafruit_minimqtt was recently adapted to run with CPython.

 In this environment, the Wi-Fi credentials will not be used.
 Instead, the default socket implementation will be used.

 ```